tcssg/testrepo/README.md

 # testrepo
-Read me with a typop
+Read me with a typo - fixed